Tropospheric propagation: Tropospheric ducting

 Even though tropospheric ducting has been occasionally observed down to 40 MHz, the signal levels are usually very weak.
 Higher frequencies above 90 MHz are generally more favourably propagated.

 High mountainous areas and undulating terrain between the transmitter and receiver can form an effective barrier to tropospheric signals.
 Ideally, a relatively flat land path between the transmitter and receiver is ideal for tropospheric ducting.
 Sea paths also tend to produce superior results.

 In certain parts of the world, notably the Mediterranean Sea and the Persian Gulf, tropospheric ducting conditions can become established for many months of the year to the extent that viewers regularly receive quality reception of signals over distances of 1,000 mi.
 Such conditions are normally optimum during very hot settled summer weather.

 Tropospheric ducting over water, particularly between California and Hawaii, Brazil and Africa, Australia and New Zealand, Australia and Indonesia, Strait of Florida, and Bahrain and Pakistan, has produced VHF/UHF reception ranging from 1000 to 3,000 miles (1,600 – 4,800 km).
 A US listening post was built in Ethiopia to exploit a common ducting of signals from southern Russia.

-Tropospheric signals exhibit a slow cycle of fading and will occasionally produce signals sufficiently strong for noise-free stereo, reception of Radio Data System (RDS) data, and solid locks of HD Radio streams on FM, noise-free, color TV pictures, or stable DTV reception, as well stable DAB Radio reception.
+Tropospheric signals exhibit a slow cycle of fading and will occasionally produce signals sufficiently strong for noise-free stereo, reception of Radio Data System (RDS) data, and solid locks of HD Radio streams on FM, noise-free, color TV pictures, or stable DTV reception, as well as stable DAB Radio reception.
 With DVB-T it can also enable a wide SFN, so long as the two transmitters are within a guard interval and are almost equidistant from the receiver as well as synchronised.
 However, if they are not synchronised and are not equidistant they will interfere with each other.

 Virtually all long-distance reception of digital television occurs by tropospheric ducting (due to most, but not all, TV stations broadcasting in the UHF band).